qrdate/qrdate/README.md

 When disseminated rapidly to hundreds or thousands of people, a QR Date displayed in a photo or video can constitute social proof — you can say "thousands of people confirmed this individually" while feasibly expecting that the code could not have been faked within the short period of time between you taking the photo, distributing it, and others confirming the code contained in it.

-## The physical act of using a QR Date involves either:

-1. Holding up a smartphone or tablet in view of the camera, displaying the QR Date from a website or broadcast TV (in case a TV station would be broadcasting it), or
-2. Holding up a printed version of the QR Date in a photo or video, replacing regular written text on paper.

-It is also possible to implement QR Dates as a middleman service for app backends, which would then be acting as the trusted third party.

-For example, when uploading photos through a messenger service, the service can sign the photos upon upload date and superimpose the QR Date onto it.
-Any further uploads to date the photo again would have to either crop the code out or otherwise mangle it so much that it would raise suspicion.
-For videos, the QR Date can be superimposed as either moving around in the frame, switch places, or other motion to make it harder to superimpose another code later.
+## How is it used?

+QR Dates are included in photos and videos using physical means to make faking them harder (but not impossible) within a reasonable amount of time.

+- **QR Codes:** Physically hold a device or piece of paper displaying the QR code to the camera.
+With photos, take several with different codes.
+With video, you can move the device or paper around a little.
+- **Sonify:** Play the data signal from a speaker over the air close enough so that the microphone on your camera can pick it up over background noise.
+It does not need to be played loud in a quiet environment.
+Natural reverb and other ambient sounds will make the signal harder to fake.

+Observers of QR Dates included in photos and videos can look for normal signs of tampering and verify the date independently without any proprietary tools.

+- **QR codes:** Any QR code reader will work with QR Dates visible within photos and videos.
+- **Data signals:** Programs such as fldigi can be used to decode the MT63 encoded signal.

+## Security and limitations

+**Like all media, QR Dates can be faked by embedding new codes into old photos and videos.** It is a new tool that does not replace old ones.
+It can and should be combined with other forensic tools to determine if an image has been manipulated.

+QR Dates have a "freshness", which declines with age multiplied by how easy is it to insert them into the media in question.

 ## How does it work?

-The principle is very simple.
-A timestamp is generated on the server, then signed using a private key to produce a verification signature.
-The QR code that you're seeing contains a URL with the timestamp and the signature.
-The signature can also be verified using a separately published public key.
+A public distributed time server returns the current time, which it signs using a private key to produce a verification signature.

+The URL embedded within the QR Date contains the timestamp and the signature.

+Accessing the URL will take observers to QRDate.org, or your website if you run your own implementation, which tells them if the date and signature is valid.
+The signature can also be verified using a public key without access to the internet.

+We are also working to specify QR Dates to work offline using a chained certificate and mobile apps.

 ## Types of QR Dates

 There are two types; Dynamic and Static.

-- Dynamic is for when you're hosting a verification page
+- **Dynamic** for when you're hosting a verification page
-- Static is for QR Dates that need to be verified without another connection to your site
+- **Static** for QR Dates that need to be generated and verified offline

 You can find the exact spec for both below the usage.

 # Using this library

-**This library does NOT generate the QR code image for you!** It only helps you conform to the QR Date spec.
+**This library does NOT generate the QR code image for you!** It only aims to help you conform to the QR Date spec.
 You need to feed the output of the date creation function (specifically, the `url` value) into a QR code image generator to get the correct output image.

 **This is an ES module written in TypeScript.** CommonJS is *not* supported.
 The minimum NodeJS version is 14.19.0.